wp-plugins/category-featured-images/readme.txt

 This plugin allows to set a featured image for each category.
 Posts without a featured image will show the category's image as featured image.
+Featured Images usually are placed by the theme in the single post page, in the latest posts page, etc.

 == Installation ==